jake-kirkman/vscode-salesforce-interactive-flow-visualiser/README.md

 If you find any issues, feel free to report them here: https://github.com/jake-kirkman/vscode-salesforce-interactive-flow-visualiser/issues

-Flows are quite complex and have many branching possibilities, so reporting issues will make this a better extension for everyone
+Flows are quite complex and have many branching possibilities, so reporting issues will help me improve this extension and make this a better extension for everyone

 ## Development notes